lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 # Pakana Stellar Razor Components

-[Pakana](https://www.pakana.net) is a blockchain development company that specializes in building financial technology solutions using the Stellar blockchain.
+[Pakana](https://www.pakana.net) Lockb0x LLC is a blockchain development company that specializes in building financial technology solutions using the Stellar blockchain.
+Pakana is our flagship pproduct and primary platfrom that all of our DeFi use-cass are built on.

 ## Description: